MSc International RelationsFind a programme

 - Theories of International Relations

-Three optional units from a selection are offered by the School for Sociology, Politics and International Studies (SPAIS).
+You will choose three optional units from a selection offered by the School for Sociology, Politics and International Studies (SPAIS).
 Below is an example of topics that may be offered.
 Options vary each year but may include:

 - Conflict, Security and Development

 - Managing and Evaluating Development